-These are a series of head movements that allow you reposition the debris in your inner ear from BPPV.
+These are a series of head movements that reposition the debris in your inner ear from BPPV.

 Some, though not all, forms of vertigo can respond to medication.
-For example, if you have a bacterial infection, you may be able to antibiotics to get rid of the symptoms.
+For example, if a bacterial infection is causing peripheral vertigo, you may be able to take antibiotics to get rid of the symptoms.

-A doctor may also prescribe a diuretic for patients with Meniere’s disease to ease fluid buildup in the ear.
+A doctor may also prescribe a diuretic10 for patients with Meniere’s disease to ease fluid buildup in the ear.

-In rare cases, vertigo is the result of a tumor that’s putting pressure on a nerve.
+In rare cases, vertigo is the result of a tumor, either in the cerebellum portion of the brain or near the inner ear.
 The only way to find relief may be to perform surgery to remove the tumor.

 – Avoid looking at bright screens: The light from your television or phone delays the production of melatonin, a crucial hormone to help you fall and stay asleep.
 Instead of looking at electronics, try reading a book instead.

-– Avoid caffeine: In addition to keeping you awake, the acid in caffeine could wake you up with heartburn.
-Its diuretic nature could also make you feel like you have to go to the bathroom in the middle of the night.
-If you’re making a concerted effort to sleep through the night, abstain from caffeine after morning hours.
+– Avoid caffeine: In addition to keeping you awake, the acid in caffeine15 could wake you up at night with heartburn.
+Caffeine’s diuretic nature could also make you feel like you have to go to the bathroom in the middle of the night.15 If you’re making a concerted effort to sleep through the night, abstain from caffeine eight hours16 before bedtime.

 - Inhale through your nose for a count of four

 - Hold your breath for a count of seven